tinankh/GOD/README.md

 mean NFA = 10^-47.9746
 main grid origin 6 0

-main grid different from (0,0), possible crop detected!
+main grid different from (0,0), the image may have been cropped!

 test on roma.png
 ================